How Hurricane Dorian is impacting travelers

 Mandatory evacuations have been ordered for some areas of coastal Georgia and South Carolina and communities along the Atlantic coast of Florida, with state government websites outlining shelters available and hurricane policies.

-Those communities include Georgia’s Golden Isles, Hilton Head Island, South Carolina, and other popular beach resorts hosting travelers for the Labor Day holiday.
+Those communities include Georgia’s Golden Isles, Hilton Head Island, South Carolina, and other popular beach resorts that were hosting travelers over the Labor Day holiday weekend.

 Some of Disney Cruise Line’s passengers became concerned when they learned that some Disney employees remained on Castaway Cay, the cruise line’s private island in the Bahamas.